CleverRaven/Cataclysm-DDA/doc/TILESET.md

 #### Multitile

 `"multitile": true` signifies that there is an `additional_tiles` object (redundant? [probably](https://github.com/CleverRaven/Cataclysm-DDA/issues/46253)) with one or more objects that define sprites for game entities associated with this tile, such as broken versions of an item, or wall connections.
-Each object in the array has an `"id`" field, as above, and an `"fg"` field, which can be a single [root name](#root-name), an array of root names, or an array of objects as above. `"rotates": true` is implied with it and can be omitted.
+Each object in the array has an `id` field, as above, and an `fg` field, which can be a single [root name](#root-name), an array of root names, or an array of objects as above. `"rotates": true` is implied with it and can be omitted.

 #### Multiple tile entries in the same file